IBM/itaa-docs/docs/community-edition/Artifact-Details-ITAA-CE.md

 ## Operational Model
 The Operational Model is probably the most involved set of artifacts we create as architects.
 The focus of this model is to describe the placement of the workloads onto a operational environment insuring that the required service levels are met.

 Within IBM Architect Assistant, Community Edition the Operational Model can be described at a logical level, at the physical level, or both.
 There is a natural layering of the placement or *hosting* relationships.
-For simple cases IBM Architect Assistant, Community Edition provides synchronization between a Logical Operational Model view and its *linked* Physical Operational Model view.

 ### Operational Model - LOM View
 There are 4 key modeling elements front and center in a LOM view: OMLocations, Actors, Logical Nodes, and Logical Connections.
 In addition the diagram palette includes element representing different Border types.